-New students should submit the affidavit to the Office of Admissions Services located in M147.
-Students who choose to file the form after enrolling can obtain and submit the affidavit to the Registrar in the Enrollment Services Center located in C107.
+New students should submit the affidavit to the Office of Admissions Services located in C102.
+Students who choose to file the form after enrolling can obtain and submit the affidavit to C107.

 All documents, including Affidavits must be filed prior to the last day of the semester.
 Petitions filed after this date will be considered for the following semester.